 Hair Analysis: What Is It For?

-• Hair analysis is a diagnostic tool that examines the chemical composition of hair to provide insights into a person's health, nutrition, and exposure to harmful substances.
+• Hair analysis is a non-invasive diagnostic tool that examines the chemical composition of hair to provide insights into an individual's health, nutrition, and exposure to various substances.

 • Scheduling lab tests, including hair analysis testing, with SolvHealth can provide valuable insights into health and well-being.